D-MK/otto-ai/docs/development/api-keys-setup-simplification-plan.md

 ## Conclusion

 This plan provides a comprehensive approach to simplifying API keys and links setup while maintaining security and improving user experience.
 The phased approach allows for incremental improvements while delivering value at each stage.
+By combining encryption-aware onboarding, progressive auto-save, and resilient persistence, users can set up Otto AI once and trust that their configuration remains secure and available across sessions and devices without repeated manual entry.